Don Huffines: Tenure

+During his time in office, Huffines authored many bills addressing Republican priorities and consistently voted along his party line on conservative legislation.

+A Rice University Baker Institute study by political science fellow Mark Jones named Huffines the fourth-most conservative member of the 2017 Texas Senate.
+Huffines earned a 100% score for two consecutive legislative sessions on the Texas Right to Life "pro-life scorecard" for his votes on pro-life policy.
+He earned a 97% score on the Texans for Fiscal Responsibility Index.
+And, Huffines received a 92% career rating from Young Conservatives of Texas.
+Huffines was also recognized as a "Faith & Family" champion by Texas Values Action, with a score of 98%.

+Huffines served as Vice-Chair of the Texas Senate Border Security, Veteran Affairs, and Transportation committees.
+Huffines also served as a member of the Education, Business & Commerce, Intergovernmental Regulations, and Natural Resources & Economic Development committees.

+In 2017, Huffines passed a bipartisan bill to end vehicle inspections.
+In passing the legislation, Huffines was joined by his Republican colleagues and seven Democrats.
+The Texas Tribune claimed that if Huffines' bill were to become law, it would eliminate the state’s vehicle safety inspection requirement for most vehicles and save about $140 million per year statewide.
+The bill died in the Texas House without a vote on the floor.

-During his time in office, Huffines authored, but did not pass, many bills addressing Republican priorities.
-These bills included legislation on constitutional carry, term limits, and anti-abortion policy.
-Huffines consistently voted along his party line on conservative legislation; political science fellow Mark Jones named Huffines the fourth-most conservative member of the 2017 Texas Senate.
-In 2017, Huffines proposed a bill, which did not pass, that would have required 30% voter turnout for any bond election in Texas to be successful.
+Huffines also proposed a bill in 2017 that would have required 30% voter turnout for any bond election in Texas to be successful.
 At the time, most such elections drew fewer than 10% of voters to the polls.
 The San Antonio Express-News claimed that were Huffines' bill to become law, it would make a successful bond election nearly impossible in Texas.

-Huffines is known for advocating the elimination of a government agency called Dallas County Schools that reportedly mismanaged taxpayer money.
-Six people were thrown in prison after being exposed for their roles in the scheme.
+Huffines is known for advocating the elimination the Dallas County Schools that allegedly mismanaged taxpayer money.
+Six people were imprisoned after being exposed for their roles in the scheme.

 On November 6, 2018, Huffines lost his re-election bid to Democrat Nathan M. Johnson, who was the first Democrat to win Senate District 16 in over three decades.
 Huffines received 45.9% of the vote.
-Huffines has never defeated a Democrat in an election.